|View source on GitHub|

 Commissioning requires one device with the Commissioner role, and one device with the Joiner role.
 The Commissioner is either a Thread device in an existing Thread network, or a device external to the Thread network (such as a mobile phone) that performs the Commissioner role.
 The Joiner is the device wishing to join the Thread network.

 A Thread Commissioner is used to authenticate a device onto the network.
 It does not transfer or have possession of Thread network credentials such as the network key.

 This guide covers basic, on-mesh commissioning without an external Commissioner or Border Router.
 To learn how to use an external Commissioner, see External Thread Commissioning.

 For an example of commissioning using virtual devices, see the OpenThread Simulation Codelab.

-To enable the Commissioner and Joiner roles, use the following configuration flags and/or build switches, depending on the build mode:
+To enable the Commissioner and Joiner roles, use the following cmake options:

 ||Enables the Commissioner role|

 ||Enables the Joiner role|

 For example, to build the CC2538 example platform for use as a Joiner only:

 Flash each binary to the desired device.
 One device serves as the Commissioner, the other as the Joiner.